puneetg1983/broken-web-app/README.md

 ## Prerequisites
 Before running `setup.ps1`, keep the following information handy:
 - Your Azure Subscription ID
-- The name of your Azure Resource Group
+- The name of your Azure Resource Group (will be created if not existing)
-- The name you want for your Managed Identity
+- The name you want for your Managed Identity (will be created if not existing)
-- Your GitHub repo name (e.g. yourgithubaccount/broken-web-app)
+- Your cloned GitHub repo name (e.g. yourgithubaccount/broken-web-app)

 ## Getting Started
 1. Clone this repository: